 A debris hut is a survival shelter that houses one person, two people max.
 A survival shelter that can be built with no tools except your hands.
-For a debris hut to work and keep you warm and snug you must have enough insulation, i.e. leaves and grasses, and more leaves and grasses.
-Leaves and grasses trap the air between the layers.
-A well insulated debris hut can keep you alive to -40′ below zero.
+For a debris hut to work well and keep you warm and snug.
+You must have enough insulation, i.e. leaves and grasses for the survival shelter to work like it should.
+Leaves and grasses trap the air between the insulation layers.
+A well-insulated debris hut can keep you alive when the outside temperature is near -40' below zero.

 Debris hut construction

 leaf and grass are the best insulating materials.
 The debris hut uses debris from the ground, leaf litter and tall dry grasses being the best.
 The shape of leaves allow for trapping air.
 Grasses trap air in their stalks providing good insulation

 Pine needles are the worst insulator